Re-evaluating Minimum Bayes Risk Decoding for Automatic Speech Recognition: Experiments

 \paragraph{Evaluation metrics.} We use word error rate (WER) for English and character error rate (CER) for Japanese as the main evaluation metrics.
 The same normalizers as BLEU scores are used for WER (whisper normalizer) and CER (\texttt{neologdn} normalizer).
-In addition, SemDist \cite{kim2021semantic} and MetricX (\texttt{metricx-23-xxl-v2p0}; \citealt{juraska-etal-2023-metricx}) are used to evaluate the semantic similarity and overall quality of the generated outputs.
-SemDist is a metric that measures the semantic distance between the generated text and the reference text using the inner product of the embeddings of the texts, which is also known as other names such as cosine distance and contextual similarity in the NLP community \cite{akula-garibay-2022-sentence,mukherjee-shrivastava-2022-unsupervised}.
+In addition, SemDist \citep{kim2021semantic} and MetricX (\texttt{metricx-23-xxl-v2p0}; \citealt{juraska-etal-2023-metricx}) are used to evaluate the semantic similarity and overall quality of the generated outputs.
+SemDist is a metric that measures the semantic distance between the generated text and the reference text using the inner product of the embeddings of the texts, which is also known as other names such as cosine distance and contextual similarity in the NLP community \citep{akula-garibay-2022-sentence,mukherjee-shrivastava-2022-unsupervised}.
 It is proposed to complement the problem of WER (CER), which does not capture semantic similarity well, and thus, the effectiveness of the generation in the downstream tasks is not clear by itself.
-We use a sentence BERT model named \texttt{all-MiniLM-L6-v2} as the embedding model to compute SemDist \cite{reimers-gurevych-2019-sentence}.\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}} MetricX is one of the state-of-the-art metrics for machine translation that evaluates the overall quality of the generated outputs by learning human MQM evaluation results.
+We use a sentence BERT model named \texttt{all-MiniLM-L6-v2} as the embedding model to compute SemDist \citep{reimers-gurevych-2019-sentence}.\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}} MetricX is one of the state-of-the-art metrics for machine translation that evaluates the overall quality of the generated outputs by learning human MQM evaluation results.
 We use it for assessing the overall quality of the generated outputs.

 \paragraph{Models.} We use whisper-small, whisper-medium, whisper-large-v3, and distil-whisper to evaluate the effect of the model size.
 Table~\ref{tab:asr-en-models-samples} shows that MBR decoding outperforms beam search in all the model sizes.
 The result shows that MBR decoding is effective regardless of the model size.
+We note that beam search results are identical across all tested beam widths ($B=1,5,20$) for the Whisper models evaluated on LibriSpeech (Table~\ref{tab:asr-en-models-samples}), VoxPopuli and AMI-IHM (Table~\ref{tab:asr-en-noise}), and all seven languages in Table~\ref{tab:asr-lang}.
+We have verified these results against our experimental logs and confirmed their correctness.
+This behavior stems from the highly peaked probability distributions of the Whisper model family \citep{pmlr-v202-radford23a}: the model is extremely confident in its predictions, so the greedy path ($B=1$) already coincides with the beam-optimal path even for larger beam widths.